-Dental fillings in Richmond, VA provide “invisible” cavity repairAn estimated 91 percent of adults in this country have dental caries.
+Dental fillings in Glen Allen, VA provide “invisible” cavity repairAn estimated 91 percent of adults in this country have dental caries.
 While some tooth decay goes untreated, most people get cavity fillings.
 Yet, many individuals have white smiles that appear to be unflawed by decay.
 Chances are they have chosen metal-free dental fillings.
-Dr. Oliva Hart encourages patients in the Richmond, VA area to understand their choices.
+Dr. Oliva Hart encourages patients in the Glen Allen, VA area to understand their choices.

 What is a cavity?A hard, shiny layer of enamel covers the portion of a tooth that extends beyond the gum line, protecting dentin and pulp within.
 There is a common misperception that sugar causes cavities, but these holes in teeth are caused by acid attack.
 The acid comes from excretions of oral bacteria that thrive on sugars and starches left behind by your meals.

 - Cavities start as microscopic pits.
 When properly detected at this stage, they can often be healed with homeopathic treatment.

 - Otherwise, bacteria work their way deeper, continuing to erode tooth structure.

 - Eventually, untreated decay reaches nerves and blood supply at the center of the tooth.
 This can cause a painful abscess and require extraction.

 - Gum recession exposes roots that do not have the protection of enamel, contributing to decay at the gum line.